lydell/dual/readme.md

 Note that all methods that accepts keys expect keys from the [key list].

-The `Dual` class takes no parameters.
+The `Dual` class takes an optional settings object as parameter.
+See [Configuration] for the available settings.

-    dual := new Dual
+    dual := new Dual ; Use default settings. dual := new Dual({settingName: value}) ; Override some default setting.

 Throughout the rest of the documentation, `dual` is assumed to be an instance of the `Dual` class.